Modular families of elliptic long-range spin chains from freezing: Hybrid systems

-The horizontal arrows are the (Poisson) actions in \eqref{eq:action_on_Ahbar}, \eqref{eq:hybrid_action}, and \eqref{eq:action_quantum}.
-The left vertical arrows are morphisms of Poisson algebras, the right vertical arrows are algebra homomorphisms.
-The top square of \eqref{eq:commutative diagram}, discussed in \textsection\ref{sec:hybrid_dynamics} and following \cite{mikhailovCommutativePoissonAlgebras2024,liashyk2024classical}, shows how a hybrid system can be obtained as a partial classical limit of a quantum mechanical system.
-This requires the hamiltonians of the latter to admit a `(charge-)spin separation' as in \eqref{eq:H_hbar}, cf.~\eqref{eq:Dtilde=Dcl id+Ohbar}, and utilises a pair of projections compatible with the hamiltonian actions driving the time evolution at each level.
+Here we once more used that Poisson brackets involving $z+0\,\hbar\in \mathcal{B}_0$ vanish upon evaluation. \end{proof} The top square of \eqref{eq:commutative diagram}, discussed in \textsection\ref{sec:hybrid_dynamics} and following \cite{mikhailovCommutativePoissonAlgebras2024,liashyk2024classical}, shows how a hybrid system can be obtained as a partial classical limit of a quantum mechanical system.
+This requires the hamiltonians of the latter to semiclassically spin separated as in \eqref{eq:H_hbar}, cf.~\eqref{eq:Dtilde=Dcl id+Ohbar}, and utilises a pair of projections compatible with the hamiltonian actions driving the time evolution at each level.
 The bottom square in \eqref{eq:commutative diagram}, discussed in the present subsection, shows how the same approach can be used to further understand the role of the evaluation map.
 It essentially projects both the (commuting) hamiltonians and the operators down to the setting of a quantum spin chain, in a way compatible with the actions at each level.